jupyterlite/jupyterlite/docs/rtc/index.md

   browser local storage
 - the communication with peers and the initial syncing mechanism happens over WebRTC, instead of the WebSocket Jupyter Server handler in JupyterLab
+  - however, an initial WebSocket connection to one or more _WebRTC Signaling Servers_ are made in order to help discover other peers
+  - A custom list of signaling servers can be configured with `fullWebRtcSignalingUrls` in `jupyter-config-data`

 ## Enabling RTC in JupyterLite